Friday, December 25, 2015

 It looked like a blanket with tangled weaves,

-The barren trees now filled with white flowers and leaves.
+The barren trees now filled with white flowers

 The snow had covered everything in sight,